Mount Fuji Trip from Tokyo | How to Best Get There

 I have to ask…

-Which of these ways to get to Fuji Mountain from Tokyo will you be using?
+Which of these methods will you pick for your Mount Fuji Trip from Tokyo?
 Let me know in the comments!😍👇

 Share this with family & friends who are planning to travel to Japan and would find this helpful.🤩